bavi2477/Day-1-/README.md

 # Day-3-Task

-## This repository contains the three programs using object and XMLHttpRequest.
+## This Repository contains the three programs using Object and XMLHttpRequest.

 ### There are three documents in this repository namely,